 S is for SSD or Solid State Drives.
 Flash Drives and Solid State Drives use microchips to store information instead of moving components that read and write the information, making them a much faster and reliable option

 T is for Time.
 Critical network infrastructure, email, and application servers need to be ready and working whenever you are.

 U is for Unix – Unix vs Linux.

 V is for Virtualization.
 A Virtual Machine (VM) is basically like having a whole computer and Operating System (OS) running inside another physical computer.
 Multiple VMs can be run on one physical computer.
 Running multiple virtual machines on one physical server has many advantages.

-W is for Wi-Fi connection issues which Nettology’s Help Desk team can help you solve.
+W is for Wi-Fi connection issues that Nettology’s Help Desk team can help you solve.

 Y is for Yottabyte and Yobibyte – “A Yottabyte is A 1024 or 1,000,000,000,000,000,000,000,000 bytes” and a Yobibyte, which contains 1,208,925,819,614,629,174,706,176 bytes (280) bytes.